andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 * Model - a representation of an Entity's data that was either taken from the database, or will be put in the database

-This article will be covering a lot, and will be provding lot's of code examples, all of which will be elided (denoted via `...`) for brevity.
+This article will be covering a lot, and will be providing lot's of code examples, all of which will be elided (denoted via `...`) for brevity.

 ## Setting the Stage {#setting-the-stage}